 Step 4: Open the bleed valve

-When water starts to trickle out of the valve, all the air is out.
-Turn the radiator key about half a turn clockwise to close the bleed valve.
-Be careful not to overtighten it as this can damage the valve.
+When a little water starts to trickle out of the bleed valve, that means all the trapped air is gone.
+Turn the radiator key clockwise to close the valve.
+Be careful not to over-tighten it, as this can cause damage.

-Step 6: Wipe up any drips
+Step 6: Wipe away any drips

 Important information regarding our advice and tips

-We try to make sure that the information we include in our blog is correct.
-Unfortunately information can become outdated, and we can’t guarantee that we won’t ever make a mistake.
-With that in mind, we accept no responsibility (including loss, damage or injury) for your use of the advice on our blog, or the wider website.
-Please always consult a professional if you intend to carry out DIY and you’re not fully confident in doing it yourself.
+With that in mind, any activities you undertake as a result of the information contained within this blog is done so at your own risk.
+We accept no responsibility (including for loss, damage or injury) for your use of the advice on our blog, or the wider website.
+Please always consult a professional if you intend to carry out DIY and are not fully confident in doing it yourself.